 Either way, retailers and marketers, profit from our mood swings.

 And all those FOMO-packed, flashy commercials and ads, as well as limited-time offers, contribute to this huge shopping spree.

-Seasonal marketing is about adjusting your offers and campaigns so that they’re in tune with national or global holidays and other events.
+Seasonal marketing is about seasonal demand forecasting and adjusting your offers and campaigns so that they’re in tune with national or global holidays and other events.